Costs and Fees Associated with Investments

 - Soft dollars are disclosed in the SAI, not the summary prospectus.
 A customer who asks "how does the fund choose brokers?" is entitled to the SAI on request, free of charge.

-- Section 28(e) is a safe harbor, not a license.
+- The soft-dollar safe harbor is a safe harbor, not a license.
 The adviser must show the commissions are reasonable in light of the services received.
 Excess compensation is a conflict even inside the safe harbor, and the disclosure obligation is not waived.